 The main road through the park remains open year-round, except for after a large snowfall.
 Take a drive to all of the main viewpoints and see the park from many different angles.
 Each of them have something unique to offer but my favorites are Sunrise Point and Sunset Point.

 Another popular winter activity in Bryce Canyon is cross-country skiing.
-There are routes above the canyon on the Rim Trail, Bristlecone Loop Trail, Paria Ski Loop, Paria View Rd and Fairyland Point Rd.
+There are routes on the Rim Trail, Bristlecone Loop Trail, Paria Ski Loop, Paria View Rd and Fairyland Point Rd.

 Yellowstone National Park

 I’m not going to lie… experiencing Yellowstone National Park in the winter months is not an easy experience, but it’s one you won’t forget!
-All of the roads are closed (except for the highway between Cooke City and Gardiner in Montana), but thankfully along the only maintained section is my favorite part of the park, the Lamar Valley.
-Along this same road is also the Mammoth Hot Springs area, which provides lodging and close access to some really cool geothermal features.
+All of the roads are closed except for the highway between Cooke City and Gardiner in Montana.
+But thankfully my favorite part of the park, the Lamar Valley, is along the only maintained section.
+The Mammoth Hot Springs area is along this same road, which provides lodging and close access to some really cool geothermal features.

 Due to the limited access to park roads, this means that there is no personal vehicle access to the popular Old Faithful and Grand Canyon of the Yellowstone areas in the winter months.
-To visit these areas you must take a guided tour.
+To visit these areas you must take a guided tour – I recommend the ones below.
 Most of the tours leave from West Yellowstone, though there are options at the South, East, and North entrances as well.
 Your other option is to apply for a non-guided snowmobile permit through the park’s lottery system.
-Suggested tour: Yellowstone Winter Old Faithful and Wildlife 5-Day Tour.

 North-western Wyoming.
 The park also slightly enters Idaho and Montana.
 Click here for Google Map directions.